hayesall/DrugInteractionDiscovery/README.md

 #####openFDA:
 Here you will find several shell scripts for pulling drug names from rxlist.com, pulling labeling information from openFDA, and `fixlist.sh` to fix the list of drugs if `rxdownloader.sh` crashes halfway through.

-Running the scripts will take some time (`rxdownloader.sh` took about 6 hours in total to crawl through the database), find out more about the labeling database at [their website.](https://open.fda.gov/api/reference/)
+Running the scripts will take some time (`rxdownloader.sh` took about 6 hours in total to crawl through the database), find out more about openFDA at [their website.](https://open.fda.gov/api/reference/)

-The full set of [extracted data](https://github.iu.edu/hayesall/PMDataDump/tree/master/bashscripts/drugInteractionsFolder) can be found on Alexander's IU GitHub.
-Because of its size forking the repository or downloading a .zip is recommended.
+The full set of [extracted data](https://github.iu.edu/hayesall/PMDataDump/tree/master/bashscripts/drugInteractionsFolder) can be found on Alexander's GitHub.
+Because of its size, downloading a .zip is recommended.

 1. `builddruglist.sh`